linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 16 Numerical Methods.md

 and the process repeats.

-Now, lets study the LS example.
+Now, let's study the LS example.
 Eight sample paths are given for three periods, as shown in Figure 16.1a.

 Stock price paths